Key Facts

 Entry Requirements

-Students will be eligible for admission into the program if they have achieved a minimum average of 65 across all years of a recognised AQF Level 7 undergraduate degree.
+Students will be eligible for admission into the program if they have a recognised AQF Level 7 undergraduate degree in any field of study.

 Documentation required in the application: